DOI-USGS/planetary-ard/content/data/mars/ctxdtms.md

 ### Cite these data
 These data are released under the [CC0-1.0 license](https://creativecommons.org/publicdomain/zero/1.0/), meaning you can copy, modify, and distribution these data without permissions.
 We ask that you cite these data if you make use of them.
 The citation to be used is:

-> Laura, J.,  Adoram-Kershner, L.A., Meyer, D.P., Wheeler, B.H., Bauck, K.H. and Fergason, R.L., 2023.
+> Laura, J.R.,  Adoram-Kershner, L.A., Meyer, D.P., Wheeler, B.H., Bauck, K.H. and Fergason, R.L., 2023.
 Mars Reconnaissance Orbiter (MRO) Context Camera (CTX) orthoimage generated using Ames stereo pipeline derived digital terrain models. https://doi.org/10.5066/P9JKVWR3

 ### Discuss the Data
 <meta property="og:title">